Sarenard/ProofAssist/JOURNAL.md

 - support for and, fst, snd and couple
 - support for not and pretty printing for not
 - added intro and intros that doesnt take names
+- added a cool text user interface and more precise goal

 ## commands added